ringlej/ptxdist/doc/dev_manual.rst

 -  **cross type**: This kind of package is built for the build host, but creates architecture specific data for the target.

--  **klibc type**: This kind of package is built against klibc to be part of an initramfs for the target.

 -  **src-autoconf-prog**: This kind of package is built for the target.
    It is intended for development, as it does not handle a released archive but a plain source project instead.
 Creating such a package